2025 AUCTION

 Our second auction in August of 2021 hosted 88 artists and raised over $5200 to benefit Al Otro Lado and Minority Humanitarian Foundation.
 Our third annual Auction for Migrant Families in July 2022 hosted 89 artists and raised over $6800 to benefit Border Kindness and No More Deaths/No Mas Muertes.
 Our fourth annual Auction for Migrant Families in July 2023 hosted 123 artists and raised over $8300 to benefit Casa Del Migrante and Casa Lulu.
 Lulu herself texted us pictures of moms getting ultrasounds with the money we raised, together, all of us, as Artists in Solidarity.

 Shiiit, our Fifth Annual Auction for Migrant Families, hosting 84 artists in 2024 brought in over $4600 Al Otro Lado and Border Kindness’ “Migrant Moms” program.
 Even in our sleepiest year, the real ones showed up.
 In April 2025 our collective, along with most adjacent organizations in San Diego County, received racist pressure and we had to quickly shut down and regroup for safety.
-We’re grateful for our supporters who reached out on the side to ask if we were okay.
-We’re sorry to see it took armed terrorists roaming our beloved SD streets to get numbers on the bandwagon, but here we are.
-Fuck divisions, fuck policing each other.
-Let’s join up now.
-We’re down right now together.
-That’s all that matters: Community sometimes known as family.

 We are grateful and humbled by the tidal wave of support we’ve received over the years and we take pride in our impact – both in supporting migrant families and uplifting the artists who love them.
 In fact, we take this as our duty: to use what privilege our ancestors fought to give to us, however tenuous that privilege might be as US citizens, to help our brothers and sisters make their journey where they need to be with respect, dignity, and support.
 To raise funds to ease the trauma of having our windows smashed and our daughters disappeared.
 The struggle appears now through racist tactics, but we know, they separate us to divide us.
 Whatever you were born as, who fucking cares?
 Human beings deserve dignity and mutual respect regardless of any of the bullshit.